SingAREN/XeAP2-Tutorials/Session-2/01: NRO Lab.md

 	- **Client Blocks**

 		Client blocks are needed for eduroam Service Providers.
-You must communicate with the SP in regards to a secret so that the SP RADIUS server can communicate with the National RADIUS Server.?
+You must communicate with the SP in regards to a secret so that the SP RADIUS server can communicate with the National RADIUS Server.

     ```
     client IHL-SP_IdP-1 {